-They are considered starchy vegetables, but ½ cup provides as much protein as an ounce of meat without the saturated fat.
-To save time you can use canned beans, but be sure to drain and rinse them to get rid of as much sodium as possible.
+Beans do contain carbohydrates, but ½ cup also provides as much protein as an ounce of meat without the saturated fat.
+To save time you can use canned beans, but be sure to drain and rinse them to get rid of as much added salt as possible.

 Dark Green Leafy Vegetables

-Grapefruit, oranges, lemons and limes.
-Pick your favorites and get part of your daily dose of soluble fiber and vitamin C.
+Grapefruits, oranges, lemons and limes or pick your favorites to get part of your daily dose of fiber, vitamin C, folate and potassium.

 A starchy vegetable packed full of vitamin A and fiber.
-Try in place of regular potatoes for a lower GI alternative.
+They are also a good source of vitamin C and potassium.

-An old standby where everyone can find a favorite.
-The good news is that no matter how you like your tomatoes, pureed, raw, or in a sauce, you’re eating vital nutrients like vitamin C, iron, vitamin E.
+The good news is that no matter how you like your tomatoes, pureed, raw, or in a sauce, you’re eating vital nutrients like vitamin C, vitamin E and potassium.

 Fish High in Omega-3 Fatty Acids

 You may have heard that milk and yogurt can help build strong bones and teeth.
-In addition to calcium, many fortified dairy products are a fortified to make them a good source of vitamin D. More research is emerging on the connection between vitamin D and good health.
+In addition to calcium, many milk and yogurt products are a fortified to make them a good source of vitamin D. More research is emerging on the connection between vitamin D and good health.
 Milk and yogurt do contain carbohydrate that will be a factor in meal planning when you have diabetes.
 Look for yogurt products that are lower in fat and added sugar.